mageddo/dns-proxy-server/docs/content/1-getting-started/running-it/linux/_index.en.md

 ```

 It will configure DPS as default DNS on systemd-resolved or vanilla resolv.conf depending on your system.
-If you're using **system-resolved** then run command below to restart systemd-resolved service
+If you're using **system-resolved** then run command below to restart its service
 and make DPS as default DNS changes to take effect.

 ```bash
 $ service systemd-resolved restart
 ```

-Explaining:
+[Click here][1] to see usage samples

+Explaining the running params:

 `--network host`: Running on host mode make it possible to DPS bind the
 DNS server port to the host network interface, this way all containers will have access to DPS address